Connect with others who understand.

 The injection technique depends on whether you use a syringe or an autoinjector.
 For either option, make sure to have everything you need before starting the injection process.
 These materials include:

-• An alcohol pad, or rubbing alcohol and a cotton ball
+• Either an alcohol pad or rubbing alcohol on a cotton ball

 • Your syringe or autoinjector

-• Cotton gauze and a bandaid for after the injection
+• Cotton gauze and an adhesive strip for after the injection

-Sharps containers are specially designed to keep used needles from injuring others.
-These containers are inexpensive and available from online sellers.
-Some pharmaceutical companies will provide a free sharps container along with your prescription.
-You can typically get rid of full sharps containers through your local pharmacy, doctor’s office, hospital, or your local hazardous waste site.
+Sharps containers are designed to keep used needles from injuring other people.
+You can buy these inexpensive containers online.
+Some pharmaceutical companies provide a free sharps container along with your prescription.
+You can typically get rid of a full sharps container through your local pharmacy, doctor’s office, hospital, or hazardous waste site.
 Some sharps containers can be mailed to a collection site for a fee.

 Choose the Right Location

-Avoid injecting medication into areas of the skin that are tender, bruised, red, hard or that are affected by psoriatic symptoms.
+Avoid injecting medication into areas of skin that are tender, bruised, discolored, hard, or affected by psoriatic symptoms.
 Also, avoid injecting into scarred areas or stretch marks.
-The best areas of the body for subcutaneous injection are often the outer thighs (sometimes called the saddlebags), the abdomen, or the arm.
+The best places for subcutaneous injection are often the outer thighs (sometimes called the saddlebags), the abdomen, or the arms.

 The abdomen can be a good option unless you’re very thin.
-For the abdomen, inject below your ribs and above your hips, and stay at least two inches away from your belly button.
+Inject below your ribs and above your hips, staying at least 2 inches away from your belly button.

 Clean and Sterilize

-Before you inject, make sure the area that you need is sterile.
-Wash your hands and clean the area that you are going to inject with rubbing alcohol.
+Before you inject, make sure the injection area is sterile.
+Wash your hands, and use rubbing alcohol to clean the area that will receive the injection.
 Let the alcohol dry.

 Switch It Up

-Avoid using the same area of the body every time.
-Inject at least 1.5 inches away from your last injection site.
-Keep a diary of injection sites so you can remember where your last injection was.
+Avoid using the same area of your body repeatedly.
+Inject at least 1.5 inches away from your previous injection site, and consider keeping a diary to track locations and help you remember your last injection spot.

 Talk With Others Who Understand

 Are you taking prescribed injectable psoriasis medications?
-Share your experience in the comments below, or start a conversation on MyPsoriasisTeam.
+Share your experience in the comments below, or start a conversation on your Activities page.

 A MyPsoriasisTeam Member